analyticsbyted/tubetime/CONTEXT.md

 -   **Next.js App Router:** Uses `app/page.jsx` as the main entry point, following App Router patterns
 -   **Styling:** Tailwind CSS was chosen for its utility-first approach, which is well-suited for rapid UI development and creating custom designs.
 -   **Mobile-First Design:** A key requirement was that the application should be designed with a mobile-first orientation.
 This was implemented by using responsive prefixes (`sm:`, `md:`, etc.) in the Tailwind CSS classes.

+-   **Backend & Database Stack:** For Phase 2, a composable stack was chosen over an all-in-one platform.
+The chosen stack consists of:
+    -   **Database:** Neon (Serverless PostgreSQL) for its generous free tier and scalability.
+    -   **ORM:** Prisma for its type-safety and excellent integration with the Next.js ecosystem.
+    -   **Authentication:** NextAuth.js for its flexibility and seamless integration as a free, open-source library.

 ## Development History & Challenges